First Congregational Church of Los Angeles: Organ

 The Moller Consoles were installed during renovations in the early 1990s, replacing the original duplicate Schlicker consoles of 1969 which had become outdated and could no longer fully control the many new additions.
 The Chancel console, installed in 1992, is known to be one of the last works from the Moller firm, which closed its doors that same year.
 Its twin, the Gallery console, was completed by former Moller craftsmen at the Hagertown Organ Company.
 The Moller Consoles are the largest draw-knob consoles ever built in the Western Hemisphere.

 The current organist in residence, Dr. Christoph Bull, hosts a free playlist of videos featuring The Great Organs at First Church, for those interested in hearing the instrument in action.
+The organ parts of the Muse songs Be With You and Shimmering Scars (appearing on their tenth album The Wow!
+Signal) were recorded at the church.

 Media

 The church has been a popular location for commercials, films, music videos, and television shows.